cniethammer/nodeinfo/README.md

 # nodeinfo tools

 The nodeinfo script helps to collect a large set of system information outputting it in XML format.
-The output can be processed and displayed using the nodeinfo.parser.
+Output saved in a file can be processed and displayed using the nodeinfo.parser.

 ## Getting Started